 In addition to Novocain, intravenous sedation is used during dental implant surgery.
 Intravenous sedation is administered through an I.V., and is quick and easily regulated.
 Non-invasive monitors are used by the anesthetist to monitor vital signs, and ensure patient safety.
 This type of sedation helps put the patient in a relaxed, comfortable state, free from the anxiety and fear that can accompany oral surgery.
 The primary disadvantage of intravenous sedation is the need for an escort home after the surgery.
 The effects, however, are short lived.

-If you live in or near Rochester, Michigan, and are considering dental implant surgery, please contact Rochester Advanced Dentistry for a free evaluation.
+If you live in or near Rochester, Michigan, and are considering dental implant surgery, please contact Rochester Advanced Dentistry.